 Both these surgeries can be performed on an outpatient basis, and are done using general anaesthesia, which put the patient to sleep throughout the surgery.

 Arthroscopic Repair – In this procedure one or more small incisions are made on the patient’s skin, which is used for inserting an arthroscope (a tiny medical camera) using thin devices on the shoulder.
 Arthroscope allows the surgeons to see the damaged area at real-time view, allowing him to find the best alternatives to fix them.

 Open Tendon Repair – This is the traditional method of treating cuff tears.
 Now, it is only used for treating large or complicated rotator cuff tears.
 In this surgery, a large incision is drawn on the patient’s shoulder so that the surgeon can attain direct access to his/her tendons.
 This procedure is commonly used for shoulder joint replacement.

 How much time is required to recover from Rotator Cuff Tear Surgery?

 Arthroscopic repair provides faster recovery, as it requires smaller incisions that also help in reducing the blood loss and operative complications.
 Open Tendon Repair surgery can take longer to recover as the incision made during the surgery can take two or more weeks to heal.

 What is the cost of Rotator Cuff Tear Surgery in India?

 The exact cost of the procedure might vary depending on the surgical approach, location, type and the days spent in the hospital.
-Usually, a cuff tear repair surgery in India ranges from $4,500 to $5,568, which can increase or decrease depending on the patient’s case.
+Usually, a cuff tear repair surgery in India starts from USD 3,800, which can increase or decrease depending on the patient’s case.